Hayward Field: Early years and football (1919–1966)

 As a result, outside of the Civil War game with Oregon State, the Ducks played their higher-attended home games (in practice, nearly all of their conference games) at Portland's Multnomah Stadium, 110 mi away.
 Athletic director Leo Harris chafed at making the Ducks make the two-hour trip to Portland three times a year, and pressed for a new stadium on land just north of campus.
-School president Arthur Flemming was initially skeptical of the project, and asked Skidmore, Owings & Merrill to evaluate whether it was feasible expand Hayward Field to up to 40,000 seats (believed to be the minimum capacity to justify moving the entire home slate to Eugene), build a new stadium on Hayward's footprint, or build a new stadium on the northern site.
+School president Arthur Flemming was initially skeptical of the project, and asked Skidmore, Owings & Merrill to evaluate whether it was feasible to expand Hayward Field to up to 40,000 seats (believed to be the minimum capacity to justify moving the entire home slate to Eugene), build a new stadium on Hayward's footprint, or build a new stadium on the northern site.
 The study definitively ruled out Hayward Field as the site for a new or renovated football stadium.
 SOM believed that city officials would never sign off on expanding Hayward Field since it hadn't been built to code, and there was no room to build a new stadium on Hayward's footprint.
 Even if there had been room for a new stadium, the nearby streets could not handle the traffic and parking needed for a full slate of home games.

 A 1966 dual-meet at Hayward Field between Oregon and UCLA, a year prior to the expansion of its track and upgrade of its field.

 As a result, Hayward Field's final varsity football game was played in 1966, a one-point loss to Washington State on November 5.
 Its replacement, Autzen Stadium, opened in September 1967, and Hayward Field became a facility solely for track and field, except for a few freshman team football games.